 Craft beer has become a massive trend around the world, particularly in the U.S., over the past decade, and that trend has hit New Orleans in particular in the last few years.
-While at one time craft beer lovers could only find a handful of establishments offering these prime brews in the city, nowadays, as more and more craft breweries are popping up throughout both New Orleans and Louisiana as a whole, craft beer is present throughout the city more than ever.
-Here are a few of the best bars in New Orleans for craft beer.
+While at one time craft beer lovers could only find a handful of establishments offering these prime brews in the city, nowadays, as more and more craft breweries are popping up throughout both city and state as a whole, craft beer is present throughout the city more than ever.
+Here are a few of the best bars for craft beer.

 Avenue Pub (1732 St. Charles Ave – Uptown)

 Using clipboards rather than a blackboard or menu behind the bar, Avenue Pub delivers its regularly changing beer menu daily based on the new and tapped kegs that go in and out of this premier craft beer bar and its impressively long line of taps—arguably the best in the city.
 At any given moment, the pub might have six or seven different IPAs, two or three different barleywines or five or six stouts and porters.
 And that’s not even taking into account the dozens of different bottled beers that further expand the bar’s extensive beer list.
 To top it off, Avenue Pub as a full bourbon, rye and whiskey list and a kitchen that serves up gourmet burgers and bar food.
 Try one of the signature burgers made with prime local beef or the Dump Truck Fries, hand-cut fries topped with béchamel, roasted pork, grilled onions and port wine au jus.

 Bayou Beer Garden (326 N Jefferson Davis – Mid-City)